 The team employee incentives that you provide as part of your business, are as much an element of your biz ops as your delivery systems and customer support.

-We’ll look at how to adapt your biz ops as your company grows and your ambitions, and challenges grow with them.
+We’ll look at how to adapt your biz ops in 2020 as your company grows and your ambitions, and challenges grow with them.

 More employees mean more expenses, and more time doesn’t always translate into more accomplishments.
 Large companies are often slower to make decisions and have to win more approvals before work can begin.